opengovsg/engineering-practices/source-control/commits-and-prs.md

 PR owners are notified of comments as they happen, and this is noisy when a slow trickle of comments is submitted.
 To prevent that, reviewers should submit all of their comments in one go by using github's review mechanism.
 This helps reviewers themselves, since a comment or question they had early on may answer itself as they progress through the PR review.

 When submitting a review, github classification should be use with care by reviewers, as follows:
-- `Comment`: You have questions or comments and are thus so far non-commital.
+- `Comment`: You have questions or comments and are thus so far non-committal.
 Should someone else were to approve the PR, you would be generally OK with the PR being merged as-is
-- `Approve`: You agree with the changeset in the PR, and stand by it as if you had writtem the code yourself
+- `Approve`: You agree with the changeset in the PR, and stand by it as if you had written the code yourself
 - `Request changes`:  You have spotted serious flaws in the PR that must be addressed.
 PR must not be merged in its current state

 The PR owner is expected to answer questions and comments in the PR.
 When a particular PR comment thread is concluded to the satisfaction of all involved, the thread should be marked resolved through the button `Resolve Conversation`.